-Data lakes as a way to end data silos in a fast growing and increasingly unstructured big data universe
+Data lakes as a way to end data silos in a data deluge

 And with that growth indeed comes more data or better: data is what we are after with the Internet of Things, in order to gain big insights and drive relevant actions and operations to achieve whatever outcome: big data analytics with a purpose; smart data for smart applications – and inevitably artificial intelligence to make sense of all that data.

 Traditionally data has been residing in silos across the organization and the ecosystem in which it operations (external data).
 That’s a challenge: you can’t combine the right data to succeed in a big data project if that data is a bit everywhere in and out of the cloud.

 This is, among others, where the idea – and reality – of (big) data lakes comes from.
 As a concept, the data lake was promoted by James Dixon, who was CTO at Pentaho and saw it as a better repository alternative for the big data reality than a data mart or data warehouse.

 Here is how Dixon defined or explained the data lake in 2011: “If you think of a datamart as a store of bottled water – cleansed and packaged and structured for easy consumption – the data lake is a large body of water in a more natural state.
 The contents of the data lake stream in from a source to fill the lake, and various users of the lake can come to examine, dive in, or take samples”.

 Data lakes are storage repositories with an analytics and action purpose